 How do they want to feel?
-A couple lines of text are not going to get your shoppers imagining using your product; your descriptions should tell a story that evokes an emotion.
+A couple lines of text are not going to get your shoppers to imagine using your product; your descriptions should tell a story that evokes an emotion.
 Do you want to make them feel excited about wearing your product?
 Proud to have a beautifully decorated home?
 Luxurious while applying your face oils and creams?

 Why should they choose you?
 Being handmade, high-quality, unique, one-of-a-kind, made with love, etc. does not set a business apart.
 Every business believes they have a unique, quality product.
 What do you really have to offer that sets your business and products apart from your competitors?
 Online, your competitors are only a click away, so you must give your shoppers a good reason to stay on your page and buy from you.
 I don’t have to be the only business selling bath salts that help with muscle recovery.
 But I do need to show a side of my business that makes my shoppers feel it’s perfectly suited for them.

 Check out article #2 (3 Answers you Must Know) to determine how to write product descriptions that really speak to your customer.

 Now you can apply the information you uncovered in the first 2 articles of this series to fill in the sections and blanks of this product description template.

 To recap, you should now be able to define:

 - Who – who is reading your product descriptions?

 - Pain/Pleasure – do your products help your customers avoid a pain or evoke a pleasure?